domonic/CS490_DomonicNeal/LessonPlan6.md

 Apply kmeans algorithm on the PCA result and report your observation if the score improved or not?

-After observing the two scores performing PCA and then using the KMeans Algorithm on the data again the score did imporve and was closer to 0 because of the scaling done with PCA oppose to simply performing KMeans Algorithm on the data which did not do scaling and resulted in a higher score than the PCA.
+After observing the two scores performing PCA and then using the KMeans Algorithm on the data again the score did imporve and was closer to 0 because of the scaling done with PCA oppose to simply performing KMeans Algorithm on the data which resulted in a lower score than the PCA.